 This means that Adam can match Josh's $8,000 net of taxes spendable monthly income goal with $18,499.04 less withdrawn from his retirement nest egg each year.

 Whose money is likely to last longer during retirement?
-Obviously, it's Adam because the price tag on his lifestyle is much less as a result of tax planning.
+Obviously, it's Adam because the price tag on his lifestyle is much less because of tax planning.
 But that's not the whole story.

 There is an even greater difference between the two.